VirusPilot/install-scripts/README.md

 ## kalibrate-sdr
 source: https://github.com/steve-m/kalibrate-rtl

-This is a tool to aquire the appropriate ppm setting for the SDRs
+This is a tool to aquire the appropriate ppm setting for the SDRs.
+In order to access the SDRs, all relevant processes like dump1090 need to be stopped.

 ## piaware
 source: https://flightaware.com/adsb/piaware/install